mpavsic/instructsi/_pages/about.md

 - Deciding on the extent of participation in Instruct-ERIC (membership, establishment of a research site/centre, etc.) as proposed to the Republic of Slovenia as a member of Instruct-ERIC.
 - Deciding on the management of the consortium's financial resources.
 - Decision-making on various project application submissions.
-- Deciding on other matters as specified in this agreement.
+- Deciding on other matters as specified in the agreement.

 # Coordination